Object DetectionΒΆ

 fig.savefig("predictions.png")

-The predicted boxes are in the absolute (x_min, y_min, x_max, y_max) format, i.e. represent the size of the dimension of the bounding boxes in pixels.
+The predicted boxes are in the absolute (x_min, y_min, x_max, y_max) format, i.e. represent the size of the dimension of the bounding boxes in pixels of the original image.

 OutΒΆ